A Factor-Graph Approach to Algebraic Topology, With Applications to Kramers--Wannier Duality: -Complexes

 The fact that $\dim H_1 > 0$ is an indication that the graph $\G \defeq (\V,\A,\setS)$ has holes, i.e., there are cycles in $C_1$ that cannot be written as boundaries of $2$-chains.
-The space $H_1$ consists of such equivalence classes of such cycles, where two cycles are equivalent if they differ by a boundary of a $2$-chain.
-Because $\dim H_1 = 2$, there are two such equivalence classes.
+The space $H_1$ consists of the equivalence classes of such cycles, where two cycles are equivalent if they differ by a boundary of a $2$-chain.
+Because $\dim H_1 = 2$, a basis of $H_1$ consists of two such equivalence classes.

 Let $\{c_{\rm h}+\img\partial_{2}, \ c_{\rm v}+\img\partial_{2}\}$ be a basis of $H_{1}$, where $c_{\rm h}$, $c_{\rm v}\in \ker\partial_{1} \setminus \img\partial_{2}$ are two non-equivalent cycles that are not boundaries, say,